Libya: Elections unlikely after electoral committee dissolved | DW | 21.12.2021

 However, on Tuesday evening the High National Electoral Commission (HNEC) ordered the dissolution of the electoral committees in Libya.
 Shortly after, the UN Support Mission in Libya issued a statement on the unfolding security situation in Tripoli.
 "The current mobilization of forces affiliated with different groups creates tension and increases the risk of clashes that could spiral into conflict," the statement says.

-Effectively, the dissolution means that Libya's presidential election will not take place as planned.
+Effectively, the dissolution means that Libya's presidential election is unlikely to take place as planned.
 In the fall, the parliamentary elections originally scheduled for December 24 were delayed until January.

 While Stephanie Williams, the UN Special Adviser on Libya, has not yet officially called off the election and has been meeting relevant participants this week, 17 candidates on Monday had been saying they expected the election would "inevitably" be postponed.